FreeFem/FreeFem-doc2/_sources/tutorial/wifiPropagation.rst.txt

 The domain
 ~~~~~~~~~~

-In order to create the domain of experimentation, we need to create ``:::freefem border`` objects, like this :
+In order to create the domain of experimentation, we need to create :freefem:`border` objects, like this :

 .. code-block:: freefem